Colorado does not require state licensure for behavior analysts. Here's what that means for practitioners and operators in CO.

 Advocacy groups have pushed for state licensure in Colorado to strengthen consumer protections, but no law has been enacted as of 2026.
 BACB certification remains the primary credential.

-Our team works with ABA providers across Colorado on marketing and growth strategy.
+Higglo works with ABA providers across Colorado on marketing, intake, and growth strategy.
+Talk to our team about your program.